Aperture – The Pupil of the Camera

 aperture pupils

-The camera has a diaphragm for the iris, and the aperture is its pupil.
-Simply put, aperture is the hole that lets in light when shutter is open and allows light to fall on the film/sensor.
-Aperture is one of the pillars of the Exposure Triangle, the other two being ISO and Shutter Speed.
+A camera uses a diaphragm instead of an iris, while the aperture functions as its pupil.
+Simply put, the aperture is the hole that opens when the shutter clicks, allowing light to reach the film or sensor.
+It plays a crucial role in photography as one of the three pillars of the Exposure Triangle, along with ISO and Shutter Speed.

 F-stop or F-number